ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/virtual_ecosystem_in_use.md

   output_matplotlib_strings: remove
 ---

-# The Virtual Ecosystem model
+# Using the Virtual Ecosystem

 The code below is a brief demonstration of the Virtual Ecosystem model in operation.
 The workflow of the model is: